Many British people have asked us what the UK leaving the EU means for those wanting to buy property in Italy.

-The current situation is this – people from almost any country can buy a property in Italy, whether they are from the EU or not.
-There are a small number of exceptions where there is no reciprocal agreement (eg. Malaysia, Australia to some extent).
+The situation is this – people from almost any country can buy a property in Italy, whether they are from the EU or not.
+There are a small number of exceptions where there is no reciprocal agreement.

 British people will still be able to buy property in Italy after 1 January 2021.